'Wolff & Byrd, Counselors of the Macabre' #12.

 Expansion

-While Lash wasn't a real lawyer he sure had the same dedication and verbal passion.
+While Lash wasn't a real lawyer, he certainly had the same dedication and verbal passion.
 'Wolff & Byrd' ran in the Brooklyn Paper until 1996, almost 18 years on end.
-Between 1983 and 1997 it was picked up by another weekly, National Law Journal, which allowed the series to be published nationally.
-It therefore reached the right readership, but otherwise remained unknown outside this niche.
+Between 1983 and 1997, it was picked up by another weekly, National Law Journal, which allowed the series to be published nationally.
+It finally reached the right readership, but otherwise remained unknown outside this niche.
 Andrion Books released the first book collection in 1987.
 Lash went through great lengths to promote his signature series, from introducing it at conventions to hand-selling it in the street.
 He drew 'Wolff & Byrd' stories for such publications as Polyhedron, American Fantasy, Monster Scene and indie comic books such as 'Satan's Six'(Topps), 'Doc Stearn...
 Mr. Monster' (Eclipse), 'Munden's Bar' (First Comics), 'Frankie's Frightmare' (Cat's Paw Comics), 'Crack-a-Boom' (Caliber Press), 'The Big Bigfoot Book' (Mojo Press) and 'Panorama' (St. Eve Productions).
 He took the time to redraw older episodes when he felt they could be improved.
-Slowly but surely its readership increased, following Lash's personal motto: "One reader at a time."
-Many were impressed that Batton Lash managed to keep his black-and-white comic strip running for decades, despite not appearing in mainstream publications.
-And all through pure self-promotion and -publishing.
+Slowly but surely, its readership increased, following Lash's personal motto: "One reader at a time."
+Many were impressed that Batton Lash managed to keep his black-and-white comic strip running for decades, despite not appearing in mainstream publications, all through pure self-promotion and -publishing.

 'Supernatural Law Big 1st Amendment Issue' (2005).